vacp2p/rfc-index/codex/marketplace.md

 `reward`

 - SHOULD be a token known to the network.
-- it MUST be paid directly to storage nodes who fill slots for the `duration` of the request
+- it MUST be paid directly to storage providers who fill slots for the `duration` of the request

 `collateral`